kkKaan/metu-ceng-THEs/CENG 140 - C Programming/README.md

 - **Global Variables:** Various global variables are declared to store pixel coordinates, colors, and other parameters used for image processing.

-- **Neighbour Finder Function:** The `neighbourFinder` function recursively identifies suitable positions in the image based on color matching and boundaries.
+- **Neighbor Finder Function:** The `neighbourFinder` function recursively identifies suitable positions in the image based on color matching and boundaries.

 - **Main Function:** The `main` function reads input data, including image pixel values, operation type, and parameters for various image processing operations.
 It then executes the selected operation.